-Difficulties Encountered in Performing the Audit
+Significant Difficulties Encountered during the Audit

-We encountered no significant difficulties in dealing with management in performing and completing our audit.
+We encountered no significant difficulties in dealing with management relating to the performance of the audit.

-Corrected and Uncorrected Misstatements
+Uncorrected and Corrected Misstatements

-Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
-No misstatements were detected as a result of audit procedures.
+For purposes of this communication, professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that we believe are trivial, and communicate them to the appropriate level of management.
+Further, professional standards require us to also communicate the effect of uncorrected misstatements related to prior periods on the relevant classes of transactions, account balances or disclosures, and the financial statements as a whole and each applicable opinion unit.
+There were no corrected or uncorrected misstatements identified during the course of the audit.